appwrite/rfc/005-graphql-api.md

 **DELETE /v1/coffee ** - an endpoint for deleting coffee.
 -->

 **POST /v1/graphql** - an endpoint for querying and mutating Appwrite data with GraphQL.
-We should use Utopia PHP routes' object callbacks and metadata to init GraphQL queries and mutations.
+We will use Utopia PHP routes' object callbacks and metadata to init GraphQL queries and mutations.

 ### Data Structure